 A float festival is celebrated either in January or February (full moon day in the Tamil month of Thai).
 It is celebrated in memory of Thirumalai Nayak.
 The temple and its surroundings are well lit during the float festival, giving it a livelier aura.
 This tradition of paying respect to a king has continued for over four centuries.

-Madurai Is a Well-Planned City
+A Well-Planned City

 The above image shows the map of the old Madurai town.
 There are four concentric quadrangular streets around the Meenakshi Amman Temple: Chithirai Veedhi, Aavani Moola Veedhi, Maasi Veedhi and Veli Veedhi.